cockroachdb/docs/cockroachcloud/serverless-faqs.md

 ### Can I backup my {{ site.data.products.serverless }} cluster?
 Does Cockroach Labs take backups of my cluster?

-Cockroach Labs takes full cluster backups of all {{ site.data.products.serverless }} clusters for our own purposes.
+{{ site.data.products.db }} does not take incremental backups of Serverless clusters, and you cannot restore backups from the Console.
+However, you can backup and restore your {{ site.data.products.serverless }} cluster manually.
 If you don't have [billing information on file](billing-management.html) for your Organization, you can [take backups locally](run-bulk-operations.html#backup-and-restore-data) to `userfile`.
 Once you enter billing information, even if you don't set a spend limit, you can also [backup to cloud storage](run-bulk-operations.html#backup-and-restore-data).